ClaireBenard/xai-r-tutorial/2023-02-03-cb-xai-r-tutorial.md

     ## # A tibble: 6 × 2
     ##   review                                                               sentiment
     ##   <chr>                                                                <chr>
-    ## 1 "A refreshing black comedy starring some of Australia's finest.
-In … positive
+    ## 1 "As a psychiatrist specialized in trauma, I find this film a beauti… positive
-    ## 2 "This movie was horrible.<br /><br />They didn't develop any of the… negative
+    ## 2 "The ending of this movie made absolutely NO SENSE.
+What a waste of… negative
-    ## 3 "Mr Michael Jackson is an artistic phenomenon.
-His short movies, i.… positive
+    ## 3 "I'm not quite sure why, but this movie just doesn't play the way i… negative
-    ## 4 "Hey guy, this movies is everything about choices.
-All the times in… positive
+    ## 4 "The title of this movie doesn't make a lot of sense, until you see… positive
-    ## 5 "Giorgino can to some people look a bit long but it's one of rare r… positive
+    ## 5 "One of the those \"coming of age\" films that should have nostalgi… negative
-    ## 6 "We have high expectations with this one . . . because its Zombi 3 … positive
+    ## 6 "My mother took me to this movie at the drive-in when i was around … negative

 # Exploratory Data Analysis (EDA)